perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - General knowledge

 <u>Section B (80%)</u>
-- 4 structured questions
+- 4 structured questions (20 marks each)
 - Each question has sub-questions

-## Exam Scope
+## Areas of Focus
+### Chapter 1 - Intro to Forensics
+- Definition of Digital Forensics
+- What is Chain of Custody?
+- Difference between Public and Private Investigator
+- Case Law
+	- What is Case Law?
+	- Why is Case Law required?
+	-